Page highlights

 Treatment and management of chronic obstructive pulmonary disease

-The Department of Health’s National Strategic Action Plan for Lung Conditions (the Action Plan) provides a detailed, person-centred roadmap for treating and managing COPD, among several other lung conditions (Department of Health 2019).
+The Department of Health and Aged Care’s National Strategic Action Plan for Lung Conditions (the Action Plan) provides a detailed, person-centred roadmap for treating and managing COPD, among several other lung conditions (Department of Health and Aged Care 2019).

-The COPD-X Plan: Australian and New Zealand Guidelines for the management of COPD (the COPD-X Guidelines) summarises current evidence around optimal management of people with COPD, and provides a decision support aid for general practitioners, other primary health care clinicians, hospital-based clinicians and specialists working in respiratory health (Yang et al. 2019).
+This plan is complemented by The COPD-X Plan: Australian and New Zealand Guidelines for the management of COPD (the COPD-X Guidelines) which summarises the latest evidence around optimal management of people with COPD (Yang et al. 2019).

-What role do GPs play in treating and managing chronic obstructive pulmonary disease?
+What role do GPs play in managing chronic obstructive pulmonary disease?

 It is worth noting that there is currently no nationally consistent primary health care data collection to monitor provision of care by GPs.
 See General practice, allied health and other primary care services.